hunterSkeleton/fetch-sre-take-home/README.md

     - Added timeout of 500ms for request as required.
     - Handled exception for timeout and other client session errors.
     - Handled domain name parsing logic in this function instead of `monitor_endpoint` function since it gave easier control over task scheduling.
-Added extra split on url to remove port numbers.
+Added extra split on URL to remove port numbers.

 - ### Monitor Endpoints function
     - Added extra log stat `TIMEOUT` for extra endpoint debugging or diagnostics.